Study finds COVID-19 vaccine may reduce virus transmission

 New cases per day in the U.S. and the number of Americans in the hospital with COVID-19 have dropped sharply in the past few weeks, but deaths are still running at close to all-time highs at an average of around 3,100 a day.
 Deaths often lag behind the infection curve, because it can take weeks to sicken and die from COVID-19.

-As the Super Bowl approaches, Fauci is warning viewers to “just lay low and cool it” to avoid turning Sunday’s big game into a super spreader event.
-Dr. Anthony Fauci said Wednesday that now isn’t the time to invite people over for Super Bowl parties.
+As the Super Bowl approaches, Fauci is warning people against inviting others over for Super Bowl parties, urging viewers to “just lay low and cool it” to avoid turning Sunday’s big game into a super spreader event.

 “You don’t want parties with people that you haven’t had much contact with,” he told NBC’s “Today” show.
 “You just don’t know if they’re infected.”